openhp/ServiceDisplay/README.md

 <img src="./m_tft_photo_back.jpg" width="400"> <img src="./m_tft_photo_front.jpg" width="400"><br><br>

 ## Assembly and wiring

-Mount converter modules, LCD and Arduino Mega<br>
+Mount converter modules, LCD and Arduino Mega.<br>
 +5V, GND and signal ground wiring:
 - power source from both rs485 converters to 5V power at Mega board,
 - GND from both GND,
-- solder 100Ω resistors for both "internal" and "external": first out to ground, second to hole
+- solder 100 Ω resistors for both "internal" and "external" converters: one output to ground and one to hole,
-- place a short tail of wire to nearest hole and solder to resistor output at back side
+- place a short tail of wire to the nearest hole and solder to resistor output at back side.

 <br>
 <img src="./m_tft_power_wiring.jpg" width="800"><br>

-Signal connections wiring: <br>
+Signal connections wiring:
 - solder DE to RE (both pins together)
 - Internal DI to A8
 - Internal DE+RE to A9